bil-lekid/learn-react/readme.md

 # 11. Routing

 Basic portfolio page with routing for different section such as home, about, contact, and etc. learned react-router-dom, useParams hook, Link, NavLink, `createBrowserRouter(createRoutesFromElements(<Route />))`, and much more

+## 12. Context API in react .get the concept

+setup boiler plate context code, wrap your components with the context.
+Create context and context provider and then wrap all the component then every single component can access the data or set the data from the context